 After a brief illness, Fredrik Kayser died in 1968 at the age of 44.
 In 1985, Norwegian interior designer Trinelise Dysthe was asked about Kayser.
 She believed that his love of music was reflected in his designs, which were “almost musical in form.”
 Continuing on that theme, she said he most closely resembled Mozart for his “clean and clear elegance.”
 Dysthe concluded by noting that, while Kayser was inspired by Danish designers, he imbued his furniture with his own unique style, creating pieces that are now considered classics in Norway’s furniture story.
 (Vatne Mobler)

 Indeed, Kayser’s designs--and those of his fellow Norwegians--have gained greater international recognition.
 They are now commonly seen in vintage shops where they command prices in line with other Scandinavian design greats.
 We have had some rare pieces at VHB, including chairs by Rastad & Relling and a dining table by Gustav Bahus.
 Our current collection includes a Burmese teak shelving unit by Norway’s Torbjørn Afdal, pictured below.
 He is recognized as one of the most prolific and well-respected designers in postwar Norway, and his designs were collected by US First Lady Jacqueline Kennedy for the White House, Japan’s Emperoro Hirohito, and the Norwegian Prime Minister Gro Harlem Brundtland.
-(Modern Tribute)
+(Nomanordic)